 Repaint Tray Shark Tank Update — Shark Tank Season 17

-Repaint Studios turns heads and trays on Shark Tank: How Barbara Corcoran and Joanna Gaines backed Billie Asmus’s eco-friendly painting innovation.
+Repaint Tray turns heads and trays on Shark Tank: How Barbara Corcoran and Joanna Gaines backed Billie Asmus’s eco-friendly painting innovation.

-When Billie Asmus entered the “Shark Tank Season 17, Episode 3,” she brought a reusable, eco-friendly innovation.
-Billie brought a reusable paint tray with an airtight lid.
-Her brand, the Repaint Studios, vowed to solve the painting waste problem by saving paint, eliminating wastage, and cutting disposable liners.
+Billie Asmus stormed the stage of “Shark Tank Season 17, Episode 3,” as she brought an eco-friendly invention.
+Billie designed a reusable paint tray.
+Her brand, the Repaint Tray, vowed to solve the painting waste problem by saving paint, eliminating wastage, and cutting disposable liners.

 In a pitch that was full of demos and eco appeal, the question that lingered: would the Sharks be able to see its potential, or would this reusable paint tray fade into the background?